sprejerlaila/jekyll-uno/_posts/2019-01-05-Analyzing WhatsApp messages part 2.md

 ### TF-IDF

 The next step was counting the tokens' occurrences.
-I used a TF-IDF approach that not only looks at how common a token is in a document, but also downweights common tokens accross all documents.
+I used a Term Frequency–Inverse Document Frequency (TF-IDF) approach that not only looks at how common a token is in a document, but also downweights common tokens accross all documents.
 Given the short length of text messages, I thought this was the best approach.

 The `TfidfVectorizer` function from `sklearn` takes care of all the hard work.
 It even allows you to pass some useful custom parameters: